Difference Between Bruising and Hematoma

 Main Differences Between Bruising and Hematomas

-1. A bruise is an injury that results in the small blood vessels breaking and leaking under the skin.
+1. A bruise is an injury that results in small blood vessels breaking and leaking under the skin.
 The skin becomes painful to the touch and turns discolored as a result.
-Bruises generally change color as they start to heal, going from red to blue, purple, or black.
+Bruises change color as they start to heal, going from red to blue, purple, or black.
 The bruise will first turn yellow or green, then ultimately light brown as the body starts to absorb the blood and repair the area.

 4. Bruises are also identified based on how they appear.
 The appearance of a bruise and a CT or MRI scan are used to diagnose hematomas (for brain hematoma).

-5. Additionally, bruises have a reddened region that over several days turns purple, then yellow.
+5. Additionally, bruises have a reddened region that, over several days, turns purple, then yellow.
 Although a hematoma looks like a bruise, it also exhibits symptoms like pain and swelling.
 Dizziness and nausea are other symptoms of a brain hematoma.

 References